PointSource/simple-command/docs/md/SimpleCommand.md

 ####Parameters####

 * exec the program to run
 * args an array of arguments to pass to the program
+	__Note:__ the program is executed directly, i.e. no subshell is launched to process globs in args
 * workdir the working directory for running the command